-Coronavirus lockdown: Maharashtra, Telangana CMs and government officials to take huge salary cuts
+Coronavirus lockdown: Maharashtra government officials to get this month’s salary in two instalments

-Telangana’s chief minister will take a 75% cut in his salary along with other ministers, while Uddhav Thackeray and elected representatives will take a 60% cut.

-The Maharashtra government on Tuesday announced significant salary cuts for all its political representatives and employees for the month of March amid fears of an economic collapse after a countrywide lockdown was imposed to contain the novel coronavirus.
-Deputy chief minister and state Finance Minister Ajit Pawar made the announcement after holding a meeting with the government employees’ unions, Hindustan Times reported.

-This came after the Telangana government, on Monday night, also announced massive salary cuts for government officials.

-According to Ajit Pawar’s proposed plan, Maharashtra Chief Minister Uddhav Thackeray and all other elected representatives will take a cut as high as 60% in their salary for the month of March.
-Gram Panchayat members will also face a deduction of 60% in their wages.
+The chief minister and other elected representatives will get only 40% of their salaries in March, and the rest later.

+Government employees in Maharashtra will get their salaries for March in two instalments as the state fears the economic repercussions of the lockdown imposed to contain the spread of the coronavirus.
+Elected representatives, such as the chief minister, Cabinet ministers and MLAs, will be paid only 40% of their salaries in March, and the rest at a later date “when the situation improves”, PTI reported on Tuesday.

-Meanwhile, Class A and B government employees, ranging from the rank of secretaries to desk officers, will get only 50% of their salaries for the month.
-Clerical staff in Class C will face a deduction as high as 75% of their monthly remunerations.
+Class A and B government employees, ranging from the rank of secretaries to desk officers, will get only 50% of their salaries for March and the rest later.
+Clerical staff in Class C will get 75% of their remunerations this month, while Class D employees, such as peons and office assistants, will get their full salaries, Deputy Chief Minister Ajit Pawar said.

-“There will be no salary cuts for Class D [government] employees such as peons and office assistants,” Pawar said.
-“I hope the employees and their unions will extend their wholehearted support to the government in this unprecedented challenge we are facing.”
+“I hope the employees and their unions will extend their wholehearted support to the government in this unprecedented challenge we are facing,” Pawar said.
+He said the decision was taken after consultation with Chief Minister Uddhav Thackeray and employee unions.

-Fearing a significant drop in revenue receipts for the fiscal year of 2019-’20 because of the pandemic, Ajit Pawar said the decision will financially boost the Maharashtra government’s plans of containing the outbreak.
+“The state’s economy has been affected by the coronavirus crisis and reduction in resources due to ongoing lockdown,” Pawar said.
+The decision will also apply to semi-government organisations and aided educational institutions.

+On Monday night, the Telangana government had announced massive salary cuts for government officials.

 Follow today’s live updates here